palainp/dog/README.md

 - **Capture terminal content**: Capture the current visible terminal content and save it to a file.
 - **Scrollback buffer support**: Supports capturing the scrollback buffer content from tmux or screen sessions.
 - **Options**:
-  - `-q` / `--quiet`: Do not print anything except the error messages.
+  - `--verbose`: Print anything additional messages.
+  - `--version`: Print the version number.
   - `-a` / `--append`: Append the content to an existing file.
   - `-n` / `--number`: Prefix lines with the line number.
   - `-l` / `--length`: Limit the number of lines captured from the terminal history.
 Default value is the visible space.
 0 stands for the entire scrollback buffer.